rusili/AC-Android/homework/week-2.md

 - Accept input from the user with a `Scanner` object.
 - At least one `if`/`else-if`/`else` type control structure and one `switch` statement.
 - At least one `while` loop and one `for` loop.
-- At least one `ArrayList` and one primitive array.
-- At least one case of exception handling.

 ### Additional factors